imoneoi/openchat/README.md

 ## <a id="web-ui"></a> Web UI

-After lanuching the API server, you can interact with it using [OpenChat-UI](https://github.com/imoneoi/openchat-ui), which is a fork of Chatbot UI with support for OpenChat models.
+After launching the API server, you can interact with it using [OpenChat-UI](https://github.com/imoneoi/openchat-ui), which is a fork of Chatbot UI with support for OpenChat models.

 To use OpenChat-UI, follow these steps: